Archaeology Labs and Resources

 Much of this equipment has been obtained through the University of Washington’s Student Technology Fee (STF) program.
 As of 2009, we have been granted over $769,000 to purchase laboratory and field data collection equipment, making this program essential for students pursuing research using the most advanced technology available.

-The archaeology equipment and facilities are managed by the Archy GSA, Erik Gjesfjeld.
-Please contact him with questions and requests at email@example.com or 206-685-6650.
-To see the calendar of scheduled lab time click here
+The archaeology equipment and facilities are managed by the Archy GSA, who may be contacted at email@example.com or 206-685-6650 with questions and requests.
+To see the calendar of scheduled lab time click here.

 Leica DM R Microscope: We received an STF grant in 2003 to purchase a high-powered microscope with reflected, transmitted, polarized, and filtered light capabilities with a wide range of magnifications (2.5x to 500x).
 Associated digital imaging equipment projects and captures images for digital preservation of images and software, and software allows for a variety of quantitative analyses.
 A rotatable petrographic stage and optics for the microscope were added to the setup with an STF grant in 2007 to allow for additional micromophological analyses.
 This microscope allows students to perform almost any type of archaeological microanalysis, including wood identification, pollen and starch analysis, use-wear on lithics, geomorphology, and ceramic composition analysis.